VivekChauhan05/Straw-Hat-Llama3.1-8B-Finetuning-DPO/README.md

 ## Model Description

 The Llama 3.1 8B model is a state-of-the-art transformer-based language model designed for a variety of natural language processing tasks.
 With 8 billion parameters, it excels in generating human-like text, understanding context, and providing accurate code suggestions.
-This project fine-tunes the model to optimize its performance in coding assistance, ensuring that it aligns closely with user preferences through Direct Preference Optimization (DPO).🤖
+This project fine-tunes the model to optimize its performance in coding assistance, ensuring that it aligns closely with user preferences through Direct Preference Optimization (DPO).

 ## Fine-Tuning Process 🔧